Skip to main content Skip to footer

 Date Weekday Community Location Hours Notes

-• Please arrive at your scheduled appointment time
+• Please arrive at the scheduled appointment time

-• Bring your health card with you, if you have one, or another piece of identification.
+• Bring a health card or another piece of identification.

 • Wear a short-sleeved or loose-fitting shirt